flaviocopes/nextjs-handbook/README.md

 We already saw how to use the Link component to declaratively handle routing in Next.js apps.

-It's really handy to manage routing in JSX, but sometimes you need to trigger a routing change programatically.
+It's really handy to manage routing in JSX, but sometimes you need to trigger a routing change programmatically.

 In this case, you can access the Next.js Router directly, provided in the `next/router` package, and call its `push()` method.